Calculating Infinity: Release and promotion

 Calculating Infinity was released on September 28, 1999, with Relapse Records issuing it on CD and Hydra Head Records releasing a vinyl edition.
 The album was released later in Japan on April 5, 2000, featuring bonus tracks "The Mullet Burden", "Sandbox Magician" and "Abe the Cop" (the three tracks comprising Under the Running Board).
 To promote the album, The Dillinger Escape Plan opened for Mr. Bungle on the first leg of their California tour on Mr. Bungle frontman Mike Patton's invitation, and appeared on the Warped Tour and at various rock festivals.
 Patton was reportedly introduced to the band after being given the album, but he had been "one of the first people" to hear the album according to Weinman.

 Calculating Infinity was reissued on vinyl alongside 2004's Miss Machine and 2007's Ire Works on November 27, 2015, marking the first time in more than ten years the album had been released on the format.
 The album reportedly sold in excess of 100,000 units worldwide, which made The Dillinger Escape Plan the best-selling artist on Relapse at the time.

-Composition and lyrics
+Music and lyrics

-Calculating Infinity is the musical equivalent of the gears of some great computer jamming, its cogs splintering and fracturing, its CPU turning white-hot as it attempts to perform the impossible task of the album’s title.
-The dissonant, guitars judder and stutter, the vocals bark like a digitised dog, the drums pound out complex time signatures like an A.I. replicating music it’s never heard before.